-Towards the end, we transferred to Hospice and I can’t believe how efficient and caring this group is.
-We met with the Hospice nurse at 10:00 AM and 2 hours later, a hospital bed, wheel chair and other equipment was set up in the house.
+I can’t believe how efficient and caring this group is.
+We met with the Hospice nurse at 10:00 AM, and 2 hours later, a hospital bed, wheelchair, and other equipment were set up in the house.
 She was comfortable and relatively mobile in the house.
-When the sun was out, we could hang out on our deck, and share a Popsicle.
-It sounds small but this was one of the few things she was interested in eating at the hospital.
-A complete loss of appetite resulted in a feeding tube going into her stomach and the Orange Popsicle became a “thing” we could look forward to.
-Because three flavors come in a box, our dog Adi got a lot of grape and cherry Popsicle’s.
+When the sun was out, we could hang out on our deck and share a Popsicle.
+It sounds small, but this was one of the few things she was interested in eating at the hospital.
+A complete loss of appetite resulted in a feeding tube going into her stomach, and the Orange Popsicle became a “thing” we could look forward to.
+Because three flavors come in a box, our dog Adi got many grape and cherry Popsicles.

-Thank you to our great friend and a fellow angler Eric Donnelly Chef, Owner and James Beard nominee at Rock Creek Seattle who will be taking care of the food.
+Thank you to our great friend and a fellow angler Eric Donnelly Chef, Owner and James Beard nominee at Rock Creek Seattle and Flint Creek Seattle, who will be taking care of the food.
 This was her favorite restaurant and a place we shared some special times this past year.
-Thank you Brother.
+Thank you, Brother.

-Mrs. HRNasty, I miss your energy and your infectious smile,
+Mrs. HRNasty, I miss your support, energy, and your infectious smile,

 nasty: an unreal maneuver of incredible technique, ridiculously good, tricky, and manipulative but with the result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball.”

 If you want to ditch the corporate ladder and take the elevator, subscribe to the weekly updates here.
 Knowledge drops are free, and I promise, no spam.
 “Like” us on Facebook here.
 I read all comments below.
 Thank you!